Raisin: Pre-treatment

 Pre-treatment is a necessary step in raisin production to ensure the increased rate of water removal during the drying process.
 A faster water removal rate decreases the rate of browning and helps to produce more desirable raisins.
 The historical method of completing this process was developed in the Mediterranean and Asia Minor areas by using a dry emulsion cold dip made of potassium carbonate and ethyl esters of fatty acids.
 This dip was shown to increase the rate of water loss by two- to three-fold.

 Recently, new methods have been developed such as exposing the grapes to oil emulsions or dilute alkaline solutions.
 These methods can encourage water transfer to the outer surface of grapes which helps to increase the efficiency of the drying process.

+To produce golden raisins, sulfur dioxide is applied to raisins after the pre-treatment step and before drying to decrease the rate of browning caused by the reaction between polyphenol oxidase and phenolic compounds.
+Sulfur dioxide treatment can also help to preserve flavor and prevent the loss of certain vitamins during the drying process.